Field Notes

 CIP-105 on Canton is our proof of concept.
 The pattern we're proving here — locked native asset, liquid claim token, DeFi utility — generalizes to every PoS chain:

-• Locked/staked ETH → LST token
+- Locked/staked ETH → LST token

-• Locked/staked ADA → LST token
+- Locked/staked ADA → LST token

-• Locked/staked SOL → LST token
+- Locked/staked SOL → LST token

-• Any locked PoS asset, anywhere
+- Any locked PoS asset, anywhere

-Helix Labs starts with Canton and $pCC because it gives us a real, immediate use case with built-in demand.
+Helix Assets starts with Canton and $pCC because it gives us a real, immediate use case with built-in demand.
 But the infrastructure we build for this — vaults, custody models, compliance-aware locking, cross-chain coordination — is the foundation for everything that comes next.

 Conclusion